 Given that this is a practical studio course, extensive participation and professionalism are required.
-As a result, punctuality and attendance at on-line and in-person classes and at out-of-class rehearsals are of the utmost importance.
+As a result, punctuality and attendance at classes (whether in person or online) and at out-of-class rehearsals are of the utmost importance.
 The following will apply: